-Your choice of camera depends first of all on what activities you want to shoot.
+Your choice of camera depends mostly on the kind of activities you want to shoot.
 Love the water?
-Most action cameras are waterproof, but some can only survive just a few feet underwater (OK for rafting or surfing) to withstanding depths of 50 meters (about 164 feet) - the limit of where most SCUBA divers can go.
+Most action cameras are waterproof, but some can only survive just a few feet underwater, which is fine for surfing or boating, while others can withstand depths of up to 160 feet meters, which is makes those much better for SCUBA divers.

 Size and heft matter, especially if you will be mounting the camera on helmet.
 Weights vary from 2.6 to more than five ounces.
-Another feature not the be overlooked are mounting options.
-The most versatile action cams will have accessory mounts for just about any situation, from surfing to skiing.
+Another feature you want to consider is mounting options.
+The most versatile action cams, such as those from GoPro, will have accessory mounts for just about any situation, from surfing to skiing.

-Image quality, especially by daylight, is the most important consideration, but ease of use is important, as confusing controls can cause you to miss that killer clip or shoot it on the wrong settings.
-Both the physical controls and wireless smartphone apps come into play here.
+Image quality, especially in daylight, is the most important consideration.
+However, ease of use is also critical, as confusing controls can cause you to miss that killer clip or shoot it on the wrong settings.
+Some cameras can even be paired with a smartphone for wireless shooting and image sharing.

 What and How We Tested

 We review action cameras based on a number of factors, including video and image quality, ease of use, features (including waterproofing) and value.
 In order to provide the most meaningful comparisons, we test cameras side-by-side, shooting at 1080p resolution and 60fps, when possible (some cameras can do only 30fps).
 We also shoot 4K videos from the cameras that support that resolution.
 We take the cameras biking, canoeing and running (among others), and see how they hold up in the elements.